pipeops-dev/pipeops-docs/docs/getting-started/deployment-path/on-pipeops.md

 ### Step 7: Proceed to project deployment

-After successfully creating a server, you can now proceed to deploy your applications into that serer.
+After successfully creating a server, you can now proceed to deploy your applications into that server.
 See the [project deployment guide](/docs/projects/project-deployment.md) for a comprehensive guide to getting your applications up and running with PipeOps.